PatrickCoakley23/milestone3-/README.md

 Authentication wasn't required for this Milestone Project, but after I implemented the CRUD functionality and I had a minimum viable product, i decided to implement a login and registration.
 Having authentication allows for a more secure website.
 Users can't delete other user's recipes.
 Authentication also allows the website to be more personal.
 Users have their own 'My Recipes section' and are also greeted with their session username in the flash messages.

 If users are already logged in and unintentionally get redirected to the 'Login' page by the browser, they will be redirected to their own recipes page and a flash message will greet them "You are already logged in".
 I decided against redirecting logged in users away from the 'Register' page as it's not a distinct possibility that a user may want to register another account.

+[Bcrypt]( https://flask-bcrypt.readthedocs.io/en/latest/) was used to hash the passwords in the database.
+Otherwise, I as the site owner, would be able to see everyones password in the database.

 <details>
 <summary>Login Page <strong>(Click dropdown for images)</strong></summary>